 Some eCommerce businesses utilize zone skipping to lower their delivery costs.
 Zone skipping means combining many orders into LTL or FTL freight and shipping them closer to their final destination.
 This allows products to travel by less expensive freight for most of the journey.
-When they are off-loaded to a local carrier, the packages travel through fewer zones.
+When they are off-loaded to a local carrier, the packages travel through fewer shipping zones.
 This translates to lower shipping costs.

 Zone-skipping includes drayage to bridge different segments of the journey.
 For example, you might use drayage services to deliver packages to the trucking hub for long-distance shipping.
 Drayage might also be involved in getting freight from the hub to the carrier that will deliver packages to individual customers.

-Drayage can also be used to get products from a port or a rail or trucking hub to a fulfillment warehouse.
+Drayage can also be used to get products from a port or a rail or trucking hub to a fulfillment center.
 When you handle your order fulfillment from a warehouse close to the port, your goods can go from pier to warehouse by drayage.

 However, using a warehouse close to a port for your fulfillment can increase both your shipping costs and delivery time.
 A better fulfillment strategy is to use centrally-located warehouses.
 From these fulfillment centers, you can ship cheaply to more of the US.

 A strategically-located fulfillment warehouse will probably be away from the coast.
 You might use drayage services to transfer shipments from port or rail to your 3PL services provider.
 The cost for this short-haul trucking will be more than made up for by what you save on shipping.

 Working with Drayage Service Providers